-Once you are approached with such calls, maintaining a record of each telephonic conversation and correspondence is a great idea that can save many other students.
-If you feel that this might be a scam, these records will help law do its work at any point in time.
+Once you are approached with such calls, maintaining each telephonic conversation and correspondence is a great idea that can save many other students.
+If you feel that this might be a scam, these records will help the law do its work at any point in time.

 Most scholarship and financial aid scams violate federal laws and are punishable by the penal court.
 If you ever encounter such a fraud, getting a second opinion should be your priority.

 You can approach a guidance counselor or the financial aid office of your schools with your concern.
 They can provide a better understanding of the legitimacy of the scholarship.
 It is advisable to bring a copy of all correspondence and communication specific to the suspected scam when you file the complaint.